crodrigoquero/C4Imaging/README.md

 Below you can see the system components list and the the current development status of each of them:

-- [ ] __WorkFlow__: A data structure / entity (Json) that hold a collection of workflow nodes and other related properties, which lives into the WorkFlow API domain, and is managed by it.
+- [ ] __WorkFlow__: A data structure / entity (Json) that hold a collection of workflow states and other related properties, which lives into the WorkFlow API domain, and is managed by it.
-- [X] __WorkFlow Node__: Windows Service with a particular structure and behavior.
+- [X] __WorkFlow State__: Windows Service with a particular structure and behavior.
 It is the main component of the Workflow.
-- [ ] __WorkFlow Node Installer (Windows)__: Allows end users to Install WorkFlows locally.
+- [ ] __WorkFlow State Installer (Windows)__: Allows end users to Install WorkFlows locally.
 Includes desktop win UI.
-- [ ] __WorkFlow Watcher__: Monitors the all the WorkFlow nodes and sends status messages to a message broker queue.
+- [ ] __WorkFlow Watcher__: Monitors the all the WorkFlow states and sends status messages to a message broker queue.
-- [ ] __WorkFlow Manager__: Installs, starts, stops, remove and organises WorkFlow Nodes.
+- [ ] __WorkFlow Manager__: Installs, starts, stops, remove and organises WorkFlow states.
 - [ ] __WorkFlow Scheduler__: Sets execution time for work orders / processes.
 - [ ] __WorkFlow API__: API Rest that allow applications to use a given workflow.
 Each WorkFlow API is associated with one and just one WorkFlow.
-- [ ] __WorkFlow Node Task PlugIn__: A binary module that can be dinamically loaded at runtime by a given service.
+- [ ] __WorkFlow State Task PlugIn__: A binary module that can be dinamically loaded at runtime by a given service.
 The plugIn has just one public method that executes a single task asyncronously.
 Is used to modiffy the behavior of a service.
 This a key system software component that makes the whole system versatile and flexible.
 Please have a loock at [this issue](/../../issues/2).
-- [ ] __WorkFlow Node Message Broker PlugIn__: Allows a WorkFlow Node to send status messages to a message broker queue.
+- [ ] __WorkFlow State Message Broker PlugIn__: Allows a WorkFlow State to send status messages to a message broker queue.
 - [ ] __Work Order__: Text file containing a data structure in json format which describes a piece of work or job to be executed by a service.
 These work orders are produced by the WorkFlow api when the calling app send a work request.
 Then, the WorkFlow api delivers the work order to the service by writing the work order file into the service InBox.
 - [ ] __Work Flow Monitor UI__:
     - [ ] __Windows Desktop application (Winforms/WPF)__: Allows final users to monitor a single workflow or a set of them in some deplyment scenarios (see issues / ehacements section for more datails about this component).
 Please have a loock at [this issue](/../../issues/6).